 Chapter 10 – What a gay day

 I arrived back from Málaga around five with the Hancock’s, luggage collected and upholstery intact.
 After two glasses of wine with lunch, they had both snored all the way back to Nerja.
 We joined my parents in the lobby.
 Mr. Hancock was hanging on to his old, damaged suitcase as if it was his favourite teddy bear, but more surprisingly, he was nodding and smiling at everyone.
-Mrs. Hancock proudly showed my mum the brand-new hard-shell plastic case from Wings covered with their logo before they went up to their room.
+Mrs. Hancock showed my mum the brand-new hard-shell plastic case from Wings covered with their logo before they went up to their room.

 “All, good?” said Jack after they had gone.